tweisslehman14/creel-ai-case-study/process-log.md

 Record work as it happens.
 Empty sections are prompts for later documentation, not completed work.

-## Timing

-- Start:
-- Finish:
-- Elapsed time and any interruptions:

 ## Discovery and selection

 September 17, 2026, requirements: Tom split the product into offline phone capture and desktop processing/review/recall.
 At his request, created requirements-and-development-plan.md with a versioned export contract, phased implementation gates, privacy constraints and acceptance scenarios.
 External enrichment is proposed as a follow-on phase; technical defaults remain subject to device/provider verification.
 No implementation started.